 A 1924 Mott Studios lobby photo in the California State Library collection.
 It's one of twelve photos of the building in their set #001384324.
 Figueroa St. is off to the left, the inner lobby through the doors at the right.
 The doors were later removed.

 A lobby view toward house right.
 The doors at the left go to the inner lobby.
-Straight ahead is the elevator lobby as well as stairs to the balcony.
+Straight ahead is the elevator lobby as well as stairs to the mezzanine.
 Photo: Mott Studios - California State Library - 1924

 A lounge area.
 Photo: Mott Studios - California State Library - 1924

-Cap Equity brokers deals between various building owners and those seeking spaces for filming or other purposes.
-See their Variety Arts page for nearly 200 photos of the building.
+A look toward the exit doors.
+That's the elevator lobby through the doorway at the left.
+Thanks to Cap Equity Locations for this 2014 photo as well as all the others appearing here.
+They broker deals for those seeking spaces for filming or special events.
+See their Variety Arts page for 132 photos of the building.
 Thanks to Rebecca Reynoso for the use of the firm's photos.

 The view back into the main lobby from the elevator lobby.
 Photo: Cap Equity Locations - 2014